 - a.
-Slide the trolley down to the service port at the bottom of the operating channel. - b.
-Disconnect the trolley from the chain by unscrewing the tensioner bolt at the bottom and unhinging the chain link at the top.
+Slide the trolley up to the service port at the bottom of the operating channel. - Disconnect the trolley from the chain by unscrewing the tensioner turnbuckle and unhinging the chain link at the top. - c.
 Remove the U-shaped fastener from the chain link so that you can slide the chain pin out of the trolley's tab.

-(See the illustration.)
+(See the illustration.) - d.
+Pull the trolley out at the top of the channel.